vari-sh/RedTeamGrimoire/HollowReaper/README.md

 🗝️ xor20charkey.py - A cryptic enchantment, a Python script to obfuscate shellcode via XOR, ensuring your payload remains unseen in the void.

+⚙️ RTCore64.sys - An ancient cursed artifact, a vulnerable driver that grants the forbidden power to write directly into kernel memory.
+Through this relic of flawed craftsmanship, the barriers between userland and kernel are shattered, allowing the wielder to manipulate the very fabric of the operating system.

 ## 🕯️ The Ritual
 1️⃣ Compile LSASS_CDumper.c into an executable.